tbenthompson/cppimport/README.md

 You probably just need to run `pip install cppimport`.
 Two caveats:
 * If you a super old compiler that doesn't support c++11, then it won't work.
-* cppimport has only been tested on Unix, so if you'd like to use it on Windows, I'd love to see a pull request with the necessary fixes!
+* cppimport has only been tested on OS X and Linux, so if you'd like to use it on Windows, I'd love to see a pull request with the necessary fixes!

 # Let's try it
 Here's a simple C++ extension using [pybind11](https://github.com/pybind/pybind11):